llaville/graph-uml/docs/getting-started.md

 ### With Git

-The GraPHP-UML can be directly used from [GitHub](https://github.com/llaville/graph-uml.git) by cloning the repository into a directory of your choice.
+The Graph-UML can be directly used from [GitHub](https://github.com/llaville/graph-uml.git) by cloning the repository into a directory of your choice.

 ```shell